 After the development of the WebDriver tests, you may face

-the need of running your tests on multiple browser and
+the need to run your tests on multiple browsers and

 operating system combinations.

 This is where Grid comes into the picture.

 Building a test suite using WebDriver will require you to understand and